single-cell-data/SOMA/abstract_specification.md

 All SOMA objects may be annotated with a small amounts of simple metadata.
 Metadata for any SOMA object is a `string`-keyed map of values.
 Metadata values are Arrow primitive types and Arrow strings.
 The metadata lifecycle is the same as its containing object, e.g., it will be deleted when the containing object is deleted.

-> ℹ️ **Note** - larger or more complex types should be stored using SOMADataFrame, SOMADenseNdArray or SOMASparseNdArray and added to a SOMACollection .
+> ℹ️ **Note** - larger or more complex types should be stored using SOMADataFrame, SOMADenseNDArray or SOMASparseNDArray and added to a SOMACollection .

 ## Foundational Types